Summer Bridge Program

 If you enroll at Central Piedmont in the fall, you will continue to receive student support services.

-• Learn what will be expected of you in college.
+• Learn what will be expected of you in college so you can start your college career with momentum, clarity, and self-confidence.

 • Participate in activities designed to build your academic skills and create a sense of community.